STMicroelectronics/fp-sns-flight1/Projects/NUCLEO-L476RG/Applications/53L3A2/FLIGHT1/README.md

 b) After code generation from STM32CubeMX software before building:
    - Replaced in the folder Src the file system_stm32f4xx.c
    - for IAR and STM32CubeIDE replace the linker scripts with the scripts in the folder LinkerScript
-   - for Keil, open the "Options for Target" and in the tab "Target" set start= 0x8004000 and sixe= 0x80000.
+   - for Keil, open the "Options for Target" and in the tab "Target" set start= 0x8004000 and size= 0x80000 and check the box "Use MicroLib".

 ### <b>Keywords</b>